NEW & NOTABLE

-In a sneak preview of our upcoming announcement, we are excited to share that our reimagined 2020/21 season will feature fully-realized productions of MOLLY SWEENEY by Brian Friel, directed by Peter DeLaurier; THE PLAGUE by Albert Camus and adapted by Neil Bartlett, directed by Charles McMahon; ENDGAME by Samuel Beckett, directed by Steve H. Broadnax III; and a FOURTH PLAY to be announced shortly, directed by Amina Robinson.
+In a sneak preview of our upcoming announcement, we are excited to share that our reimagined 2020/21 season will feature newly-created productions of MOLLY SWEENEY by Brian Friel, directed by Peter DeLaurier; THE PLAGUE by Albert Camus and adapted by Neil Bartlett, directed by Charles McMahon; ENDGAME by Samuel Beckett, directed by Steve H. Broadnax III; and a FOURTH PLAY to be announced shortly, directed by Amina Robinson.
 We are delighted that both Broadnax and Robinson will make their Lantern directorial debuts this season.

 We miss seeing you in person at St. Stephen's Theater, and we know you miss live theater as much as we do.
 With significant progress being announced almost weekly on coronavirus vaccine development, we remain optimistic about a return to live performances in 2021/22.
-But while we wait, we will continue to safely create virtual theater experiences that will help us stay connected with our audiences and the students who participate in our education programs.
+But while we wait, we will continue to safely create virtual theater experiences that will help us stay connected with you, our audiences, and the students who participate in our education programs.
 Producing plays to be streamed virtually also enables the Lantern to provide professional opportunities for our highly talented local theater artists, including actors, directors, designers, stage managers, technicians, and everyone else who works behind the scenes to bring these great stories to life.

 Theater is an essential and treasured form of storytelling.
 We look forward to sharing these new streaming productions, characterized by the Lantern's aesthetic and literary sensibility.